pjshumphreys/patchmerge/README.md

   }
 ), null, 2));
 /*
-Logs this the the console:
+Logs this to the console:

 {
   "a": 2,